elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

 ### Considerations

-- **Data Integration**:  How can we integrate data from different experiments while accounting for differences in experimental conditions? (e.g. sample WT vs KO with several time points)
+- **Data Integration**:  How to integrate data from different experiments while accounting for differences in experimental conditions? (e.g. sample control vs tested conditions with several time points)
 - **Data Comparison**: What approaches can be used to identify shared cell types and biological signals across datasets? (eg. sample WT vs KO comparison scATAC- and scRNA-seq)
 - **Annotation Consistency**: How should we manage metadata and annotations to ensure a consistent interpretation across experiments?

 ### Solutions

-- **Data Integration & Data Comparison**: Use a built-in method for data integration & comparison (like {% tool "seurat" %} or {% tool "scanpy" %}), including normalisation, batch correction method and dimensionality reduction techniques to see their effect.
-Here the difficulty is to make sure the integration/comparison is reliable, meaning being careful that the cell type annotations are consistent with previous knowledge and that the number/cell repartition is relevant.
+- **Data Integration and Data Comparison**: Use a built-in method for data integration and comparison (such as {% tool "seurat" %} or {% tool "scanpy" %}), including normalisation, batch correction method and dimensionality reduction techniques to see their effect.
+Here the difficulty is to make sure the integration/comparison is reliable, meaning being careful that the cell type annotations are consistent with previous knowledge and that the cell repartition is relevant.
 - **Annotation Consistency**: Consistent metadata and annotation practices are needed, including standardised naming and format usage.
 Re-using terms from {% tool "uniprot" %} or {% tool "gene-ontology" %} should be considered.

 ## Datatype consistency and interoperability across formats